osisoft/PI-Adapter/V1/Troubleshooting/troubleshoot-the-adapter.md

 5. Delete the associated health and diagnostics PI points on any or all PI Data Archives created by PI Web API.
 6. Start PI Web API.
 7. Start the adapter.

+## Adapter connection to egress endpoint

+Certain egress health information in both PI Web API and OCS show if an adapter connection to an egress endpoint exists.
+To verify an active connection, perform one of the following procedures:

+### PI Web API connection

+1. Open PI Web API.
+2. Select the OmfEgress component of your adapter, for example *GVAdapterUbuntu.OpcUa.OmfEgress*.
+3. Make sure that the following PI points have been created for your egress endpoint:
+    - **DeviceStatus**
+    - **NextHealthMessageExpected**
+    - **IORate**

+### OCS connection

+1. Open OCS.
+2. Click **Sequential Data Store** > **Streams**.
+3. Makes sure that  the following streams have been created for your egress endpoint:
+    - **DeviceStatus**
+    - **NextHealthMessageExpected**
+    - **IORate**

+### TCP connection

+Perform the following steps to see all established TCP sessions in Linux:

+1. Open a terminal.
+2. Type the following command: `ss  -o state established -t -p`
+3. Press Enter.